-Take someone with you who is able to check the car, both mechanically and the bodywork.
+Take someone with you who can check the car, both mechanically and the bodywork.

 Test drive the car

-Ensure you give the car a test drive.
-This will allow you to check out the gears, steering and brakes, and also what it’s like to drive.
+Ensure you give the car a test drive to allow you to check out the gears, steering and brakes, and also what it’s like to drive.

 The negotiation process

-Make a realistic offer that is less than the maximum amount you want to pay for the car.
-This should allow you to negotiate with the seller and still arrive at a price you are happy with.
+Make a realistic offer, less than the maximum amount you want to pay for the car; this should allow you to negotiate with the seller and still arrive at a price with which you are happy.

 Remain focused – let them know you are serious and don’t be put off by silences.
 Some sellers will do this to embarrass you into agreeing to something.

-Trading in your old car – when you haggle remember it’s the difference between the two cars that important, not the individual prices.
+Trading in your old car – when you haggle remember it’s the difference between the two vehicles that important, not the individual prices.

-New MOT – How long is left on the car’s current MOT?
+New MOT – How long does the car’s current MOT have left?
 Why not ask for a new MOT to start from the purchase date?
 If there are to be any advisory items indicated on the MOT, find out when they will need doing and how much they will cost.

 Close the deal

-When buying from a dealer who won’t budge, you can always ask for another concession such as free road tax or a tank full of petrol.
+When buying from a dealer who won’t budge, you can always ask for another concession such as a free tank full of petrol.